brunomgama/rag/README.md

 -------

 This project is licensed under the MIT License.
 See the license file for details (or adapt to whichever license you prefer).

-* * * * *

-Feel free to modify any sections to fit your specific use case or naming conventions.
-Enjoy exploring your documents with Qdrant + an LLM!